Home Compare PPG vs SHW

 Stability

-The Sherwin-Williams Company ranks near the top of the group on stability; PPG Industries, Inc. sits in the weaker half.
+The Sherwin-Williams Company sits in the stronger part of the group on stability, while PPG Industries, Inc. is closer to mid-pack.

 Valuation